Adamant-im/ETH-transactions-storage/README.md

 ```

-This way endpoints will be available:
+This way, endpoints will be available:

 - `/ethtxs` used to fetch Ethereum transactions by address
-- `/aval` returns status of service.
+- `/aval` returns the status of service.
 Endpoint `aval` is a table with `status` field just to check API availability.
-- `/max_block` returns max Ethereum indexed block
+- `/max_block` returns max Ethereum-indexed block

 Example: